enhance-dev/enhance.dev/app/docs/md/learn/practices/architect-migration.md

 5. Move each handler into the file base routing `app/api` and `app/pages` folders and then remove the corresponding route definition in the arc file.

-A route that is defined in both the @http pragma and the file based routing will be handled by the @http handler.
+A route that is defined in both the @http pragma and the file-based routing will be handled by the @http handler.
 Do not remove all @http routes until after the plugin has been added.
 This could result in the address for the deployed app changing which would break the DNS settings for the app.

 <doc-code filename="app.arc" highlight="7:9-delete">